midnightcuberx/mootbot/README.md

 # mootbot
-a mod bot with Raid protection and reaction roles and so much more!
-Mootbot is a bot designed to keep raiders our of your server and help punish those people who break the rules!
-It has reaction roles and many other amazing features such as raid protection by muting new accounts when they join and logging features.
-If you own a server, mootbot is a must for you and your community.
+A Mod bot with Raid protection and reaction roles and so much more!
+Mootbot is a bot made to prevent raids and moot new users if their account is too new.
+It also has reaction roles and moderation features to help protect you and your server from toxic raiders!
+If you are a server owner, mootbot is a must for you and your community!